This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 External-storage descriptor mode Fields configured in

-This allows one table to mix raw-data BLOB fields, descriptor-only BLOB fields, and descriptor-based BLOB fields backed by external storage.
+This allows one table to mix raw-data BLOB fields, descriptor-only BLOB fields, descriptor-based BLOB fields backed by external storage, and view fields that reference upstream BLOB values.

 Table Options #